monsoonmaelstrom/book2/book2.md

 It kind of sounds like Hazel’s voice, but it can’t be because Hazel hasn’t said anything in days.
 She hasn’t been awake in days.

-“I just made sure he did what needed to be done.”
+“I made sure he did what needed to be done.”

 “Alex.”
 She sounds reproachful.
 “We told him we wouldn’t do that to him again.”